brighamskarda/style-guide/cppstyle.md

 ## Enums

 Prefer use of scoped enums over unscoped enums.
 Use static casts if necessary to convert to integer type.

+## Documentation

+Generally it is good to follow Google's comments guide.
+Use the /* */ style except for single line comments.
+A new * should be included on every line in the comment for alignment.
+There should be no text on the first or last lines of the comment.
+Comments should be formatted for use with Doxygen.

+## Clang Format

+I also include my clang format here.
+Its useful, mostly just uses google.
+Disables include ordering because it doesn't properly separate external libraries from local sources.